What is a Registered Clinicial Counsellor?

 Sexual, physical or emotional abuse, motor vehicle accidents, major illness, poverty andnatural disasters are just some examples of traumas that people might experience.
 Symptoms of trauma can be both physical and psychological and may include feeling anxious, sad, withdrawn and isolated.
 Physical symptoms can include insomnia, upset stomach, headaches and feeling numb.
 Counselling can help you by providing you with a safe and supportive environment to process the feelings and memories associated with the trauma and regulating strong emotions.

 What distinguishes disordered eating is the purpose or the consistency behind the behaviour.
 Disordered eating includes a range of abnormal eating such as chaotic and irregular eating, obsessing about controlling eating and eating excessive foods at one time.
 There can be a negative overall impact on self-esteem, emotional, social and physical well being.
-A counsellor will work with you at your pace to regain control, improving self-esteem and develop the skills to monitor and maintain healthy eating.
+A counsellor will work with you at your pace to regain control, improve self-esteem and develop the skills to monitor and maintain healthy eating.

 Chronic pain may be constant or sporadic.
 Regardless, it can have a negative impact on a person’s quality of life.
 When pain becomes chronic, it is important to learn ways to manage it, to reduce the suffering.
 Counselling can support you to explore your thoughts and attitudes.
-It can provide a safe environment to talk about your situation and to acknowledge your feelings, to build on your strengths and your abilities.
+It can provide a supportive environment to talk about your situation and to acknowledge your feelings, to build on your strengths and your abilities.
 Learning relaxation and mindfulness skills can also be useful in gaining some control over the pain and changing your relationship to it.

 People who suffer from an addiction may engage in compulsive behaviour and gradually lose control of their lives.
 They often experience anxiety and/or depression.
 Counselling can assist in helping the person develop and maintain strategies to change the patterns of their behaviours, look at historical issues that may be contributing to their addiction and help to reduce anxiety and depression.